 Traditional KPI reporting and performance metrics reporting can lead to unhealthy if not destructive organizational behaviors.
 A 30,000-foot-level reporting 2.0 methodology with its free app overcomes these problems.

-Examples of Key Performance Indicator (KPI) and performance metrics are: profit, expense, work in process (WIP), lead time, units shipped, call center response quality, net promoter score, supplier performance, product sales, overtime per employee, call handling time, product quality, and the number of phone calls.
+Examples of Key Performance Indicator (KPI) and performance metrics reports are: profit, expense, work in process (WIP), lead time, units shipped, call center response quality, net promoter score, supplier performance, product sales, overtime per employee, call handling time, product quality, and the number of phone calls.

-Organizations need to ask: Are our KPI and performance metric reports leading to the BEST behaviors?
+Organizations need to ask: Are our KPI reporting tools and performance metric reports leading to the BEST behaviors?
 More often than not, organizations have metric-reporting problems that waste MANY resources and cost a LOT of money unnecessarily!

 Each of the above-listed KPI and performance metrics to report are an example of a Y response in the equation Y=f(X).
 This traditional performance metric reporting:

 - Encourages “Y” management, often leading to playing games with the numbers to meet arbitrarily set next-reporting-period goals.

 - Does not structurally include process “commonly-occurring output noise” in the reporting, which can impact the appropriate action or non-action for a reported measured response.

 - Does not encourage process improvement, e.g., using a team to determine what X’s to change, so future Y responses improve.